ran-research-lab/earsketch-webclient-2025/ARCHITECTURE.md

 # Architecture

-This is an overview of the webclient architecture.
+This is an overview of the webclient directory structure and important files.

-## Libraries
+## Frameworks and Libraries

 - React
 - Redux